Sex, lies and payday loans: The parachute murder plot

 When giving evidence he refused to be provoked.
 In a flat tone he replied to cross-examination with "that's your perception" and "it's not up to me to prove that".

-A lecturer in psychopathy who was watching the case from the public gallery said Cilliers displayed "all the signs" of a psychopath.
+Phyllida Wilson, a lecturer in psychopathy who was watching the case from the public gallery said Cilliers displayed "all the signs" of a psychopath.

 "His interest in risky sports, his complete lack of remorse [for his infidelity], his excessive spending, his womanising, and his inability to empathise are all on the prescribed list of psychopathic behaviour," she said.